AlexFalappa/nb-springboot/README.md

 -  **2.0-SNAPSHOT** (???
 2018): Work In Progress
     -  Improved internal support for projects based on Spring Boot 2.x
-    -  New File template for reactive `@RestController` classes
+    -  New File template for reactive `@RestController` and reactive handler classes
     -  New code templates:
         - in Java files for web request mapping annotations and webflux router functions beans
         - in configuration properties files for commonly used sets of properties